KevinfromHP/KevinsAdditionalItems/ModMeta/README.md

 ## Changelog

+* 3.5.11 -
+	* Imp Extract Re-implemented; now functions perfectly in multiplayer
+	* Fixed a few Seeking Stone issues

+* 3.5.10 -
+	* Disabled Imp Extract due to concerns of lag in late-game playthroughs, especially in multiplayer.

 * 3.5.9 - Hey everyone still using this mod!
 For the past two or so months I have been busy graduating high school, but I'm completely done now!
 My focus can now shift back to my personal projects.
 I figured I might as well get something out during this update, though.
 There are two new items in this one, but their art and such has not been completely finished.
 As usual, please report any bugs with these to me on the ROR2 modding discord.
 	* Updated for 1.0.3.1
 	* Switched to use Item_V2 in the 3.0 version of TILER2
 	* Uncommon Item "Seeking Stone" released (some art missing)
-	* Lunar Item "Primordial Flesh" released (all art missing)
+	* Lunar Item "Primordial Flesh" released (all art missing).
+Thanks to Skyline222 for the idea!
-	* Adamantium Chestplate default armor value increased to 15.
+	* Adamantium Chestplate default armor value increased to 15
-	* Switched out low-poly model of Imp Extract for the HD one; changed shaders for it.
+	* Switched out low-poly model of Imp Extract for the HD one; changed shaders for it
 	* Minor Changes

 * 2.4.8 -